RoanFourie/archestra-lang/README.md

 - Have Microsoft Visual Studio Code pre-installed on your Windows computer.
 - Install this extension.
-- Your Archestra quickscript dot NET code files should be normal text files saved with a '*.archestra' file extension.
+- Your Archestra quickscript dot NET code files should be normal text files saved with a ```*.archestra``` file extension.
 - When you open the file you will have syntax highlighting.
-- This extension were developed on a Windows 10 based computer, no compatibility were tested.
+- This extension were developed on a Windows 10 based computer.

 ## Known Issues